huderlem/porymap/docsrc/manual/scripting-capabilities.rst

    **Warning:** This function writes directly to the tileset.
 There is no undo for this.

-   :param number metatileId: id of target metatile
+   :param metatileId: id of target metatile
+   :type metatileId: number
-   :param number tileIndex: index of the tile to set
+   :param tileIndex: index of the tile to set
+   :type tileIndex: number
-   :param number tileId: new tile's value
+   :param tileId: new tile's value
+   :type tileId: number
-   :param boolean xflip: whether the new tile is flipped horizontally
+   :param xflip: whether the new tile is flipped horizontally
+   :type xflip: boolean
-   :param boolean yflip: whether the new tile is flipped vertically
+   :param yflip: whether the new tile is flipped vertically
+   :type yflip: boolean
-   :param number palette: new tile's palette number
+   :param palette: new tile's palette number
+   :type palette: number
-   :param boolean forceRedraw: Force the map view to refresh.
+   :param forceRedraw: Force the map view to refresh.
 Defaults to ``true``.
 Redrawing the map view is expensive, so set to ``false`` when making many consecutive map edits, and then redraw the map once using ``map.redraw()``.
+   :type forceRedraw: boolean

 .. js:function:: map.setMetatileTile(metatileId, tileIndex, tile, forceRedraw = true)